My Life and Work Principles

 Hello, you may know me as Kyle, Otter, or any number of other nicknames I’ve acquired over the years.
 But I prefer to use the initialism KO in most writing.
 Feel free to call me KO as well!

 Below you will find an abridged version of the inner workings of my brain.
-I did not create any of the principles here, though I have adapted many of them from their original usage as I’ve implemented them into my own life.
+I did not create any of the principles here, though I have adapted many of them from their original usage and implemented them into my own life.
 Originally this document was created to act as a structured guide for how I worked the way I worked so that new team members would have a reference guide to dissect the way I think rather than wonder why I’m so weird.
-But, as all good things do, it has evolved.
+But, as all good things do, it evolved when I realized that almost none of the things here were about work; they are about how I live and how I think.

-WHAT THIS IS: An attempt to scrutinize my successes and failures and illustrate how I work and live so that you can take this information and create your own unique career/life/principles.
-It is an example of the pragmatism I would like you to use when creating a work style that fits your needs.
+WHAT THIS IS: An attempt to scrutinize my successes and failures and illustrate how I live and think so that you can take this information and create your own set of unique principles.
+It is an example of the pragmatism I use when creating a work style that fits my needs.
 Lastly, this is a reference guide and a self-check-up to consider which principles I regularly adhere to, which ones are new, and which ones no longer apply.
 I will add notes where appropriate.

 WHAT THIS IS NOT: A doctrine to follow to the letter.
-My requirements of you as a member of my team.
 A list of ideals to strive toward.

 TIME MANAGEMENT